 While Douglas sees the Leopards as a means to survive, Nucci simply wants to help to his hard-luck, overworked mother Gallardo.
 Hanson's script also provides plausible backstories for hard luck streetwalker Oringer and Rollins' street leader, Scott.
 Then 24, the latter is convincing playing a character nearly a decade younger and very effective in a role far different from his comedic turns in FEAR OF A BLACK HAT and the REVENGE OF THE NERDS series.

-The late Rollins (memorable in RAGTIME and FOR US THE LIVING) was also given a chance to play against type here as the Faginesque adult (one of his deliveries is to a "C. Dickens"), but unfortunately he turns in an uneven performance in THE CHILDREN OF TIMES SQUARE.
-At times he's suitably menacing, but in other moments that call for subtlety (i.e. reassuring a Leopard after a beating and robbery, the firing of "sucker" Callahan) he's as theatrical as Michael Caine in ON DEADLY GROUND and temporarily brings in the cheese factor Hanson was painstakingly trying to avoid.
+The late Rollins (so memorable in RAGTIME and FOR US THE LIVING) was also given a chance to play against type here as the Faginesque adult (blink and you'll miss: one of his deliveries is to a "C. Dickens"), but unfortunately he turns in an uneven performance in THE CHILDREN OF TIMES SQUARE.
+At times he's suitably menacing, but in other moments that call for subtlety that (i.e. reassuring a Leopard after a beating and robbery, the firing of "sucker" Callahan) he's as theatrical as Michael Caine in ON DEADLY GROUND and temporarily brings in the cheese factor Hanson was trying to avoid.
 This notwithstanding, the film stays afloat until the final quarter, when the script requires Rollins' character to take chances that he's been established as being far too intelligent to risk, in the name of giving us a happy (network imposed?) ending.

 It isn't the definitive film on the subject (that would be 1984's heartbreaking documentary STREETWISE, also sorely missing from DVD), but CHILDREN OF TIMES SQUARE is probably about the best TV Movie possible about street runaways.